Iranian security forces arrest a woman for eating at restaurant in public without her hijab, family says - NewsBreak

 The US says it’s helping Iranians navigate a massive internet blackout.
 Activists say it’s too little, too late

-CNN — As protesters took to the streets of Iran following the death in detention of Mahsa Amini, a 22-year-old woman apprehended for apparently not wearing her hijab properly, videos of the uprising began to flood the internet.
-Clips of students tearing up pictures of the Ayatollah in northern...
+As protesters took to the streets of Iran following the death in detention of Mahsa Amini, a 22-year-old woman apprehended for apparently not wearing her hijab properly, videos of the uprising began to flood the internet.
+Clips of students tearing up pictures of Iran’s Supreme Leader in northern Iran.
+Photos...

 Hadis, Minoo and Ghazaleh: the women victims of Iran's crackdown